Frequently Asked Questions

-The University is obligated, under the Clery Act, to identify and train Campus Security Authorities.
-Campus Security Authorities are required to report any Clery qualifying crimes that they become aware of to the UNC Chapel Hill Police Department.
+- The University is obligated, under the Clery Act, to identify and train Campus Security Authorities.
+Campus Security Authorities are required to report any Clery qualifying crimes that they become aware of to the UNC-Chapel Hill Police Department.
 CSAs are notified of this designation and receive training on their obligations annually.
 CSAs are not expected to investigate any incidents.
-Please note that individuals designated as CSAs per the Clery Act are also Responsible Employees, as required by UNC’s Policy on Prohibited Discrimination, Harassment and Related Misconduct.
+Please note that individuals designated as CSAs per the Clery Act are also Responsible Employees, as required by the University’s Policy on Prohibited Discrimination, Harassment and Related Misconduct.

-- Sworn law enforcement officers in the UNC-CH Police Department
+- Sworn law enforcement officers in UNC Police

 - Non-sworn campus security personnel, such as, but not limited to, those working at

 - Ackland Museum